How Numerai Works: Tournament, Staking, and the Meta-Model

 NMR Token

 NMR (Numeraire) is an ERC-20 token on Ethereum with a hard cap of 11 million tokens.
-NMR cannot be minted — only burned.
-Tournament burns create permanent deflationary pressure.
+No additional NMR can be minted; rewards come from existing supply, while burns permanently remove tokens.
 The token's primary utility is staking in the tournament — see NMR Token Economics for the full supply story.

 Why It Matters

-The output is a hedge fund whose alpha comes from the collective output of a global tournament.
-You can track the meta-model's inputs in real time on nmrdash — the trends page has the historical stake and payout data.
+The result is a hedge fund whose alpha comes from a global tournament.
+You can track the meta-model's inputs in real time on nmrdash; the trends page has the historical stake and payout data.